rytilahti/python-songpal/README.rst

 The library has been tested for now with following devices:

 * Sony HT-XT3
+* SRS-X88

 ..
 NOTE::
   Sony's `Supported devices page <http://vssupport.sony.net/en_ww/device.html>`_ lists devices, which will probably also work with this library.

-  If you have a device which is not listed above, please let me know.
+  If you have a device which is not listed above, please create a pull request or an issue on github!
-  Please also attach the output of ``songpal dump_devinfo`` to your report.

 Getting started